petrvanblokland/DesignDesignSpace/DDS-home.md

 box = box.newInfo()
 ~~~

-Taking the design and production of Variable Fonts outside the scope of your type design application allows for more automation.
-Create scripts the run in the background on your computer take the production of your TTF/OTF file to an industrial level.
+Taking the design and production of Variable Fonts outside the scope of your type design application allows more automation.
+Create scripts that run in the background on your computer to take the production of your TTF/OTF file to an industrial level.
 Automate the creation of proofing documents, output both on web and as PDF.

-This workshop shows methods develop and run scripts for font production.
+This workshop shows methods to develop and run scripts for font production.

 * Learn to use the supplied scripts;
 * Make yourself accustomed with some dedicated Python libraries;